English Indian Pesarattu (1 Piece) and Indian Paneer Cheese (1 Cup)

 How to consume english indian pesarattu, indian paneer cheese without glucose spikes

-Add a side of non-starchy vegetables like spinach, broccoli, or cauliflower to your meal.
-These can help slow down the absorption of sugars into your bloodstream.
+Incorporate a side of vegetables such as spinach, broccoli, or kale to your meal.
+These are low in carbohydrates and can help slow down the absorption of sugar.

 Stay Hydrated